Military “National Security” Cases, Military Cases Involving Classified Information, and Military Security Clearance Cases – Military Defense Lawyer

 - A court-martial involving classified stealth assets and technology.
 This case involved battling the government (MRE 505) over what information could be disclosed or used in the case, dealing with security managers and offices, and arriving at a compromise that protected the classified information and avoided closed/classified trial sessions.
 Ultimately, the client, who was facing life in prison if convicted, was acquitted of all charges.

-- In cases like these, having a skilled court-martial lawyer by your side can make a significant difference in the outcome.
+In sensitive cases like these, having a skilled court-martial lawyer by your side can make a significant difference in the outcome.

 – Notifications from the Defense Counterintelligence and Security Agency (DCSA)